(See also Overview of Pericardial Disease.)

 Laboratory tests on samples of blood and fluid from the pericardium may also be needed to help determine the cause of pericarditis.

 Doctors usually wait until symptoms are severe—but before symptoms are so severe that they occur while the person is resting—to do the surgery.
-Medical therapy can control the condition for months or even years and may be the only treatment required if constrictive pericarditis is subacute (for example, after cardiac surgery).
+Restricting salt in the diet and taking diuretics can control the condition for months or even years and may be the only treatment required if constrictive pericarditis is subacute (for example, occurs after heart surgery).